Monday, February 3, 2014

 Kate Higgins of Ireland, My Brick wall.

-The doctor who delivered my grandfather put down her name as “Bridget” (as Irish ladies were often called in America at that time, a generic first name).
-Lore has it her husband was a driver who was killed in an accident when my grandfather was very young.
-Documentation contradicts this.
-Her naturalization petition has proved to be most consistent with the truth (more later).
-She had to get her neighbors to swear that she was telling the truth—and by then she’d been in America for decades.
+The doctor who delivered my grandfather put down her name as “Bridget” (as Irish women were often called this generic name).
+Family lore told me her husband was killed in an accident when my grandfather was very young.
+Documentation contradicts this (see her naturalization petition).

 She was dark-haired and had brown hair.
 In March 1934 when she was a middle-aged widow, she was 5’6” and 200 pounds.
-According to my father who ate at her house after school now and then, not a particularly good cook (but which never stopped his brother Joe).
+According to my father who ate at her house after school now and then, not a particularly good cook (but which never deterred his brother

-Kate had Jack in the Maternity Hospital of New York Mothers' Home of the Sisters of Misericorde which was at 531 East 86th Street, New York, NY—a charitable hospital for unwed mothers.
-You could say she was a widow, that’s why she had her baby there—but her son’s birth certificate says UNKNOWN where the father’s name would be.
-That is telling-and other support is in a 1927 document.
-Victor (AKA Jack)'s birth certificate:
+Kate had my grandfather in the Maternity Hospital of New York Mothers' Home of the Sisters of Misericorde which was at 531 East 86th Street, New York, NY—a charitable hospital for unwed mothers.
+On his birth certificate where the father’s name would be, it says “Unknown”.

 The census of 1910 puts her in Ward 9, Manhattan, NY at 28 years old, with a child not quite 5 years old and no husband.
 She had to work and to care for her son, she had no close relatives.

-I have to supplement this with information from Jack’s life: the 1915 census has Jack at age 9 ½ living as a boarder quite possibly because Kate worked and she could bunk where she worked—but couldn’t keep him with her.
+I will supplement here information from Jack’s life: the 1915 census puts age 9 ½ year old Jack living as a boarder quite possibly because Kate worked and she could bunk where she worked—but couldn’t keep him with her.
 Being a boarder doesn’t mean he had his own room, possibly a bed (or shared bed).
 It may sound irresponsible, but she likely had an arrangement with friends she could trust—and the arrangement worked out for both parties.

-Two years later (the 1920 census) has them living at 305 West 147 St, NY, NY: Patrick (& Catherine, now 38 years old) Devaney’s stepson Jack is listed as living there with them as well as sons Joseph and Tom.
-(Slightly confusing because Jack also has a parallel life at 84 West 147th St, NY —but that’s the census!).
+Two years later the 1920 census has them living at 305 West 147 St, NY, NY.
+In the home is Patrick (& Catherine, now 38 years old), Devaney’s stepson (my grandfather) Jack is listed as living there with them, as well as sons Joseph and Tom Devaney.
+(Jack also has a parallel life at 84 West 147th St, NY —but that’s the census!).

-Kate was not in the best of health, being diabetic (a common ailment in the Higgins family).
-As an immigrant she was still not entitled to state support, and what means she lived on, I’m not sure.
-She determined to remain in America and made an Application for Naturalization in 1927 (she was 44).
+Kate had worked but she was diabetic and was finding it more difficult to do jobs she was qualified to do.
+As a widow, she needed money but as an immigrant she was not entitled to state support.
+What means she lived on, I’m not sure.
+She was determined to remain in America and made an Application for Naturalization in 1927, the year after Patrick's death (she was 44).

 The final time Kate appears in a census in New York City is 1930 when she was 48.

-By the April 1940 census (at 57), she is now a US citizen living in Neversink in Sullivan County, New York.
+By the April 1940 census (at 57), she is now a US citizen living in Neversink, Sullivan County, New York.
+She is living with the two sons she had with Pat Devaney and in the same small village as her Victor, his wife and their seven children.

-About 1933 my grandfather began to work for the NYS Dept. of Corrections (prison) as a guard.
+How did this come to pass?
+About 1933 my grandfather began to work for the NYS Dept. of Corrections as a guard.
 First in Dannemora (now "Clinton") then in Woodbourne, in Sullivan County.
 His transfer to Woodbourne precipitated a migration from NYC of his wife and children and his mother and half-brothers to Sullivan County.
-(Half-brothers, Joseph and Tom Devaney).
-Dannemora was called "New York's Little Siberia" because it was so far north and isolated.
-But Woodbourne is about 100 miles by car from New York City, so it seemed more civilized.
+Dannemora also called "New York's Little Siberia" had not appealed to my grandmother.
+But Woodbourne is about 100 miles by car from her native New York City, so it was satisfactory.

 For a short time they all—the Higgins family and Devaneys lived in one house till the Devaneys found a place to live.
 Kate eventually was able to draw a small sum of state support.